Phone Information

 Purchased: 2002 Sometime

-Status: I still have this phone.
+Status: I still have it but it's a 3G phone.

 Manual: Local PDF

-Info: gsmarena
+Web Info: gsmarena

 Notes: Colour LCD and bluetooth, basic GSM.
 This was a good phone.